Skip to content

 This means walk-away cost is zero.
 The output is standard CloudFormation, standard GitLab CI, standard whatever-the-lexicon-targets.
 If you stop using chant, the artifacts keep working.
 There’s nothing chant-specific in the output.

-Section titled “What chant Doesn’t Do”chant build produces artifacts — it doesn’t deploy them, call cloud APIs, or manage state.
+chant build produces artifacts — it doesn’t deploy them, call cloud APIs, or manage state.
 Synthesis is pure and deterministic: same source in, same output out, zero side effects.
 This is a deliberate scope boundary, not a limitation.
+A pure core also owns less machinery — no provider SDKs, state backend, or network at build time — which means a smaller surface to audit; see Owning less.

 The deployment and operational layer is increasingly handled by agents, CI pipelines, and platform tooling. chant’s job is to make the synthesis step typed, linted, and deterministic — then hand off a native artifact that any deployment mechanism can consume.